constantinadrian/savour/README.md

             - Where the user can see all his recipes

+        9. Add/Edit Recipe Page

+            - Where the user can add his own recipe

         9. Manage Categories Page (Admin Only)

             - Where the Admin can add/edit/delete categories